tylerlong/hello-async/redux-saga/README.md

 ## Pros

 - Contrary to redux thunk, you don't end up in callback hell.
-- You can test your asynchronous flows easily and your actions stay pure.
+- You can test your asynchronous flows easily.
+- Your actions stay pure.

 ## Cons

-- Steep learning curve.
-- Depends on ES6 Generators.
+- It depends on ES6 Generators which is relatively new.

 ## Notes